pressureless/paper_md/papers/Eccentricity/eccentricity.md

 For traditional spatial-only foveation, we process each frame independently and after a 2D DWT we remove coefficients outside of the acuity limit.
 We compute eccentricity assuming gaze in the center of the screen and reject coefficients for which $Ψ(𝑒, 𝑓_𝑠 ) = 0$.
 From our model definition, such signals cannot be perceived regardless of $𝑓_𝑡$ as they lie outside of the vision acuity gamut.
 The resulting compression gain compared to the baseline can be seen for various display configurations in Figure 6.

-Next, for our model we follow the same procedure but we addi- tionally decompose each coefficient of the spatial DWT using 1D temporal DWT.
+Next, for our model we follow the same procedure but we additionally decompose each coefficient of the spatial DWT using 1D temporal DWT.
 This yields an additional set of temporal coefficients 𝑓𝑡 and we discard all values with $Ψ(𝑒, 𝑓_𝑠 ) < 𝑓_𝑡 $.

 For this experiment, we assume a screen with the same peak luminance of $380 cd/m^2$ as our display prototype and a pixel density of 60 pixel per degree (peak $𝑓_𝑠 = 30$ cpd) for approximately retinal display or a fifth of that for a display closer to existing VR systems.
 The tested aspect ratio of 165:135 approximates the human binocular visual field [@ruch1960medical].
 We consider displays with a maximum framerate of 100 Hz (peak reproducible $𝑓_𝑡 = 50$ Hz) and 200 Hz, capable of reaching the maximum CFF in our model.
 The conventional spatial-only foveation algorithm is not affected by this choice.